Degeneracy Index and Poincar\'e-Hopf Theorem: 2D Sphere

 \subsection{Degeneracy Rings}

-In Subsection \ref{subsec:def_ri}, {we} introduced a ring index for degeneracy rings, which takes value from $\pm 1$ for rotating fields $E$, or else it is equal to $0$.
+In Subsection \ref{subsec:def_ri}, we introduced an index for degeneracy rings, which takes value from $\pm 1$ for rotating fields $E$, otherwise it is equal to $0$.
 Also, as it has been shown in Subsection \ref{subsec:robust}, degeneracy rings enclosing a simply connected region are robust if and only if they have non-zero ring index.

-Thus, there are in effect only two kinds of degeneracy rings on the two-dimensional sphere $S^2$, having ring index either $1$ or $-1$.
-To distinguish the degeneracy index for rings and for isolated zeros later, we use symbols $(\bz_1)$ to label them.